Using EAS environment variables

 In the form, you can specify the name, value, environment(s) and visibility for the variable.

-Created environment variables will be available in the list form on the Environment Variables page.
+Created environment variables will be available in the list on the Environment Variables page on the Expo website.

-Based on the environment variables in this example, the list would look like this:
+Based on the environment variables in this example, the list will look like this:

 The easiest way to use the EAS environment variables for local development is to pull them into a .env file using the eas env:pull --environment environment command.
-You can use the Export option on the website as well to download the file.
+You can also use the Export option on the Expo website to download the file and store it inside your project.

 Terminal